 .
 To get the longest life out of these shoes, keep them on the pavement.

 The first day I received these shoes, it rained.
-That wasn’t going to stop me for testing them out and I am happy to announce they did great on wet pavement.
+That wasn’t going to stop me from testing them out and I am happy to announce they did great on wet pavement.
 The outsole provides solid traction on both wet and dry, smooth surfaces.
-They wouldn’t fare well on muddy trails, but for the surface they were intended for they provide great traction.
+They wouldn’t fare well on muddy trails, but for the surface, they were intended for they provide great traction.

-shoe.
-Mild to moderate overpronators will appreciate the Guide Rails, the Pebax ExternalHeel Counter as well as the Super DNA midsole keep the foot supported and promote a natural, steady foot cycle.
+Mild to moderate overpronators will appreciate the Guide Rails, the Pebax ExternalHeel Counter, as well as the Super DNA midsole, keeps the foot supported and promote a natural, steady foot cycle.
 However, all these lovely stability features might be too much for the neutral runners.
 They also won’t provide enough support for runners with high arches.
 Both for those who need a little extra support for pronation issues, this is the shoe for you.

-The drop of the Transcend 4 did not change from its predecessor.
+The drop of the Brooks Transcend 4 did not change from its predecessor.
 It still features an 8 mm drop, which is slightly lower than standard.
-However, this drop ensures you are getting some good heel cushioning, while promoting a natural gait cycle.
+However, this drop ensures you are getting some good heel cushioning while promoting a natural gait cycle.

 • Super DNA Midsole